 GTU courses are grouped by fields of study, and are identified by a combination of letters and numbers.
-The letters refer to the field or field’s subdivision, and the course number refers to the course level.
-The links on the list below will connect you to a description of the doctoral program in that field.
+The letters refer to the field or field’s subdivision, as identified below.
+The course number refers to the course level.

 Fields of Study

 - Christian Spirituality (SP)